LowLevelSubmarine/Tronic/README.md

 The planets dopest Discord Bot
 (for real)

+## Invite
+[Just click here!](https://discordapp.com/oauth2/authorize?scope=bot&client_id=554803884439240705&permissions=8)

 ## Features
 - Command autocorrection
 - YouTubeMusic tracks for better audio quality and search results
-- Track volume correction via crowdsourcing
 - Easy button controls
 - Simple queue system
+- Queue Spotify songs and playlists
+- Focus simplicisity simplicity

-## Invite
+## Develop for Tronic
-[Just click here!](https://discordapp.com/oauth2/authorize?scope=bot&client_id=554803884439240705&permissions=8)
+### Create release
+Just add the next version as a tag, and our CI generates a new build.
+Ask a bot admin to run a update, and your code is up and running.

 ## Install to host
-1. Clone the repo with ``` git clone https://github.com/LowLevelSubmarine/Tronic.git ```
-2. Compile the repo with ``` gradle shadowJar ``` (You could use the gradlew or gradlew.bat scripts as well)
+1. Download the newest version
-3. Just start the built jar in build/libs
+2. Just start the built jar in build/libs
-4. Configure the bot by filling your Discord Bot-Token and your Discord user id as a host in the generated config.json
+3. Configure the bot by filling your Discord Bot-Token and your Discord user id as a host in the generated config.json
-5. Have fun & enjoy!
+4. Have fun & enjoy!

-### Activate Tronics Rest API
-Simply add ```"activateApi": true``` to the config.json file